 Asparagus is highly versatile and nutritious for families.
-You can eat it raw, steamed, baked, or in recipes like pastas, soups, or salads.
+You can eat it raw, steamed, baked, or in recipes like pasta, soups, or salads.
 I like to blanch and freeze my asparagus, although many people also can it once they have a big enough batch.

 This beauty isn’t just delicious – it’s also extremely attractive.
-Many people use asparagus as an ornamental plant, lining their beds, hedges, or borders with these babies to create a show stopping appearance when it produces gold foliage in the fall.
+Many people use asparagus as an ornamental plant, lining their beds, hedges, or borders with these babies to create a show-stopping appearance when it produces gold foliage in the fall.

 What uses do you have for asparagus?
 Did you have a hard time getting it started?